smargetic/CSE_527-Computer_Vision/README.txt

 ------------------------------------------------------------------------------------------------------------

-Homework 1: Gaussian Filter, Median Filter, Separable filters - combining two 1D Gaussian filters, Difference of Gaussians, Histogram equalization - Essentially, a CDF is created from the histogram and mapped to a [0,255] value, and Low/high pass filters and image sharpening
+Homework 1: Gaussian Filter, Median Filter, Separable filters - combining two 1D Gaussian filters, Difference of Gaussians, Histogram equalization - Essentially, a CDF is created from the histogram and mapped to a [0,255] value, and Low/high pass filters and image sharpening.

-Homework 2:
+Homework 2: Match transformed images using SIFT features, Scene stitching with SIFT features and Object Recognition with HOG features.

 Homework 3: